-- 1. Bachelor's degree and a completed Elementary Education and/or Special Education endorsement if seeking the ECE endorsement. - 2.
-Students without either of these endorsements may be required to take additional courses if their preparation is determined to be deficient.

-3. Any student who has completed SPD 430 and/or SPD 452 at Wayne State College or an equivalent from another institution should not enroll in the 500-level courses or their equivalent.
-The students will enroll in courses approved by the advisor to replace SPD 530 and/or SPD 552 or their equivalent.
+- 1. Bachelor's degree and a completed Elementary Education and/or Special Education endorsement if seeking the ECE endorsement. - Students without either of these endorsements may be required to take additional courses if their preparation is determined to be deficient. - 3.
+Any student who has completed SPD 430 and/or SPD 452 at Wayne State College or an equivalent from another institution should not enroll in the 500-level courses or their equivalent.
+The students will enroll in courses approved by the advisor to replace SPD 530 and/or SPD 552 or their equivalent. - 4.
+Take FCS 616 for 3 hours if pursuing the MSE-Thesis Option.
+Take FCS 616 for 5 hours if pursuing the MSE-Non Thesis Option or Endorsement.

-risor to replace of B 550 and of Sr B 552 of them equivalent.
-EDU 605 Curriculum and Methods Appropriate for Ages Birth-83 EDU 617 Assessment of Needs for Young Children Birth-83 EDU 632 Clinical for Early Childhood EDU 658 Fundamentals of Curriculum K-123 FCS 520 Infants/Toddlers Through Primary Children Birth-84 FCS 530 Organization/Administration of Early Childhood Programs3 FCS 616 Early Childhood Practicum with Applied Research5 SPD 530 Behavioral Intervention for Least Restrictive Environment3 SPD 552 Consultation/Collaboration Practices-Exceptional Learners3
+EDU 605 Curriculum and Methods Appropriate for Ages Birth-8 3 EDU 617 Assessment of Needs for Young Children Birth-8 3 EDU 632 Clinical for Early Childhood EDU 658 Fundamentals of Curriculum Development PK-16 3 FCS 520 Infants/Toddlers Through Primary Children Birth-8 FCS 530 Org. & Admin. of Early Childhood Education Programs 3 FCS 616 Early Childhood Practicum with Applied Research 3-5 SPD 530 Behavioral Intervention for the Least Restrictive Environment 3 SPD 552 Consultation/Collaboration Practices for Exceptional Learners 3